DoublePrecisionSoftware/jsPivot/README.md

 $('#myTable').pivottable("addRow", { key: "MyColumn" });
 ```

-The `addRow` method adds a Row definition to the pivot definition.
+The `addRow` method adds a Row definition to the pivot definition and re-renders the table.
 To call this method, pass in the method name as well as a new [Row definition](#rows).

 ####removeRow